 Aromatherapy, also referred to as Essential Oil therapy, can be defined as the art and science of utilizing naturally extracted aromatic essences from plants to balance, harmonize and promote the health of body, mind and spirit.
 It seeks to unify physiological, psychological and spiritual processes to enhance an individual’s innate healing process.

-We often incorporate Aromatherapy with our Lifestyle support as well as with acute traumas or illness via topical and inhalation techniques.
+We often incorporate Aromatherapy with our Lifestyle support as well as with acute trauma or illness via topical and inhalation techniques.
 If you are pregnant, have allergies/sensitivities or neurological conditions, please inform us prior to your visit.
 Like all medicines, Aromatherapy oils have indications, contraindications, and exceptions to their use.

 To read more, please click the link: Aromatherapy